tomvalorsa/python-course/session-4.md

 # Session 4 Problems

-In session 4 we learned how to read and write data from a file.
+In session 4 we learnt about the following:

+1. os module
+2. opening/reading/writing files
-1. splitting strings
+3. splitting strings
-2. iterating over lines
+4. iterating over lines

 ## A little theory